 When Bouman joined Caltech in 2019, the institute's announcement tied her arrival directly to the Event Horizon Telescope collaboration and the first black hole image.
 But the same announcement also emphasized the wider range of her work: algorithms that let researchers "see around corners," infer material properties through imaging, and extract hidden information from noisy measurements.

-Caltech's 2025 PECASE announcement makes the same point in current terms.
+Caltech's 2025 PECASE announcement makes the same point in updated terms.
 It describes her as a key member of the Event Horizon Telescope project and says that she and her teammates developed a computational approach that transformed globally gathered telescope data into the first image of a black hole.
 The article also ties her more recent work to the broader push to reveal hidden signals in difficult scientific data.

 Her career after 2019 shows that the breakthrough was a beginning, not a peak

 One danger of instant fame in science is that it can trap a researcher inside a single media narrative.
 Bouman has avoided that.
-Caltech's current faculty listing records a rapid climb: assistant professor from 2019 to 2024, associate professor in 2024 to 2025, and professor from 2025 onward.
+Caltech's faculty listing records a rapid climb: assistant professor from 2019 to 2024, associate professor in 2024 to 2025, and professor from 2025 onward.

 That institutional rise matters because it reflects more than celebrity.
 Universities do not promote faculty on the basis of one famous photograph.
 They promote them on research programs, teaching, field-shaping work, and continued results.